ros2/ros2_documentation/Quality-of-Service.rst

 This next section is Linux-specific.
 However, for OS X and Windows you can achieve a similar effect with the utilities "Network Link Conditioner" (part of the xcode tool suite) and "Clumsy" (http://jagt.github.io/clumsy/index.html), respectively, but they will not be covered in this tutorial.
+The following does not apply to connext RMW implementation running on a local computer, because it bypasses the network stack.

 We are going to use the Linux network traffic control utility, ``tc`` (http://linux.die.net/man/8/tc).